xfong/rocFFT/README.md

 A static library can be compiled by using the option `-DBUILD_SHARED_LIBS=off`

+The hip-clang compiler (https://github.com/ROCm-Developer-Tools/HIP/blob/master/INSTALL.md#hip-clang), one must specify `-DUSE_HIP_CLANG=ON -DHIP_COMPILER=clang` to cmake.

+One can use nvcc as a backend compiler by passing the option `-DUSE_CUDA=yes` and setting `HIP_PLATFORM=nvcc` in your environment.

 rocfft-rider is a client which will run general transforms and is useful for performance analysis.
 Compilation is enabled via the `-DBUILD_CLIENTS_RIDER=on` cmake option.  rocfft-rider uses boost